domectrl/ha-rpi-pwm/README.md

 The rpi-pwm component allows to control multiple outputs using pulse-width modulation.
 This can be used to control devices, for example LED strips.
 It supports one-color, RGB and RGBW LEDs driven by the hardware pins.
 A PWM output can also be configured as a number.
 Connection to the hardware is made via the device file system of Linux.

-Before use you might need to configure your system.
+Before use you might need to configure your systems overlays.
 Please check the details at the webpage of [rpi-hardware-pwm](https://pypi.org/project/rpi-hardware-pwm).

 **This integration can set up the following platforms.**

 Platform | Description
 -- | --
 `light` | Write LED signal to digital PWM outputs.
+`fan` | Control a fan output.
 `number` | Writes signal represented by a number to PWM outputs.